baw-de/ENGINEER/README.md

 ### Flap Gate
 <img src="codeblocks/codeblock_flap_gate.png" width="50%" height="50%"><br>
-The objects of the class ```flap_gate``` work simular like the class ```labyrinth``` .
-You have to define the maximum height of the flap gate, the angle against the vertical, the discharge and the downstream water level.
+The objects of the class ```flap_gate``` work similar to the class ```labyrinth```.
+You have to define the maximum height of the flap gate, the angle to the horizontal, the discharge and the downstream water level.
 The object will calculate the upstream water level:
 ```python
 kla  = flap_gate(  bottom_height=0.1,       #bottom height [m]
                   UW=1.09,                  #downstream water level [m]